 You know what’s the most painful moment in the life of an email marketer?
 When they find out that, after all the hard work they put into creating an outstanding email, many of the emails have failed to make it to the inbox.
-That’s like all your efforts going down the drain, isn’t it?
+That’s like all your email efforts generated by Keap going down the drain, isn’t it?

 While email content used to be the major factor responsible for deliverability of an email, today it is your email reputation that plays a major role in whether your emails will be delivered to inboxes or not.

 Now, each email address has its own, unique sender reputation, which is used by ISPs (internet service providers) and email clients (such as Gmail) as a way to review if a sender is legitimate and whether the email recipients want to receive emails from them or not.
 The ISPs and email clients act like gatekeepers allowing only relevant emails to enter the inbox of the recipient.

 Your email reputation is expressed as a score (between 0 to 100), which is calculated on the basis of the quality of your campaigns judged against various criteria like number of spam reports, hard and soft bounces, complaints, identifiable domains, etc. The higher your score, more the chances of your emails getting delivered.
 That’s what makes email reputation so very important.